marvinneugebauer/Master/README.md

 <a id="1">[1]</a>
 Cordts, Marius, et al. (2015).
 The cityscapes dataset.
 CVPR Workshop on the Future of Datasets in Vision.
-Vol. 2. sn.
+Vol. 2. sn, 2015.